Joshuayeo95/Telco-Churn/README.md

 We may also do clustering to try and examine if there are different clusters of customers and explore if they have similar characteristics that make them more likely to churn.

+# Usage
+Please download the `modelling_functions` python script and import it before running the notebook.

 ## Dataset

 The dataset used for this project can be obtained from: